 How To Set Your Group Therapy Rates

-This article will help you determine the best private pay rate for your group services (group therapy, classes, mastermind groups, training groups, coaching groups).
-I also created a nifty Group TherPY Rate Calculator (below) to help you easily understand how to obtain your financial and lifestyle goals.
+Setting the right rate for your group therapy services can be challenging, but it’s crucial for both your practice’s success and your clients’ satisfaction.
+This article will guide you through determining the best private pay rate for your group services (group therapy, classes, mastermind groups, training groups, coaching groups).
+I also created a handy Group Therapy Rate Calculator (below) to help you easily understand how to obtain your financial and lifestyle goals.

-Now, this article is about finding your rates for group therapy.
-If you would like help determining rates for individual therapy, please read this wonderful article written by Gordon Brewer at The Practice of Therapy.
+I have based my article on colleagues that have some great content about determining rates for individual therapy.
+For example, please read this wonderful article written by Gordon Brewer at The Practice of Therapy.
 It is one of the best resources I’ve found for setting your individual therapy rates.

 Nate, can you walk me through your process for determining group therapy rates?